gambcl/3CommasBotNanny/README.md

 Change directory into the BotNanny directory.

-Execute BotNanny: `python -m bot_nanny --config ./config/live.toml`
+Execute BotNanny: `python -m botnanny --config ./config/live.toml`

 Processing activity should now be visible in the console and also in a logfile found in the logs directory.